 Wanting to honor God in my relationship, I began to sincerely pray to Him.
 I wanted to set things right—not in the eyes of men—but in the eyes of my Lord.
-Right after my Victory Weekend, I asked God to move in my life and in the life of the person I love.
+Right after Victory Weekend, I asked God to move in my life and in the life of the person I love.

-I thought God was done working in my life and in my relationship.
-But I was wrong.
+I thought God was done working in my life and in my relationship, but I was wrong.
 After our wedding, my husband also began his journey with Christ.
-One day—out of nowhere—he asked me to go to church with him.
+One day, out of nowhere, he asked me to go to church with him.
 My heart swelled with so much joy knowing how he resisted the idea of going to church in the past.
 I knew it was God working in his life.
 He is currently going through ONE 2 ONE and eagerly desiring to know God more.

 I always thought I found a rare treasure when I met my husband and gave birth to our son.
 I was wrong.
 My real treasure is Christ.
 Nothing on earth compares to the all-satisfying love of my Savior—not my possessions, not even my family.

 Now, we are both part of our church in Victory Santa Cruz.
 I am an usher and a Kids Church teacher, and I am also studying again to finish college.
 It is amazing how things fell into place after I surrendered my life to God.
 He is my rare treasure.